janydoe/d2-docs/docs/tour/design.md

 If you want to do UML, C4, BPMN, or any other system or paradigm of diagramming, you should be able to.
 But, D2 does not prescribe to any one true way.
 A square is just a square in D2, but you can call it a use case, node, component -- whatever you want it to be.
+A system may call a box with thicker stroke width as something special, but D2 will never define a special shape when you can just change the `stroke-width`.